viko-ai/hugo-amp-theme/README.md

 These pages also include the ld+json microdata to feature in [Google's rich results][5]

-## SEO Optimised
+## SEO

-Without any crazy hacks or spammy stuff.
-Just sound practices
+Forget the crazy hacks or spammy stuff.
+Modern SEO basically boils down to:

+* Content content content!
+* Valid, well structured HTML
+* Mobile friendly
+* Fast
+* Secure

+We've done our best to achieve these goals.

 ## Fast